-In our investigation Seaweed extract application promoting evening primrose vegetative growth, yield and its components, these enrichments in the previous characters due to seaweed extract content with high levels of organic matter, microelements, vitamins and amino acids and also has a high concentration of growth regulators like gibberellins, cytokinins, and auxins.
-(Khan et al., 2009).
-It has previously been demonstrated that exogenous application of seaweed extract increases plant growth, yield, and quality, as well Shehata et al., (2011) on Celeriac plant.
-Vermicompost provides plants with easily absorbed nutrients.
+In our investigation Seaweed extract application promoting evening primrose vegetative growth, yield and its components, these enrichments in the previous characters due to seaweed extract content with high levels of organic matter, microelements, vitamins and amino acids and also has a high concentration of growth regulators like gibberellins, cytokinins, and auxins (Khan et al., 2009).
+It has previously been demonstrated that exogenous application of seaweed extract increases growth, yield, and quality of plants, as well Shehata et al. (2011) on Celeriac plant.
+Vermicompost gives nutrients to plants that are readily absorbed.
 It provides auxins, which are plant growth hormones that can be produced during the fermentation process and may be the reason for the growth increases and seed yield.
-These results came from a similar point of view to those reported by Edwards et al., (2007) and Massoud et al., (2022).
+These findings were derived from a perspective akin to that which was published by Edwards et al. (2007) and Massoud et al. (2022).
 The beneficial effects of vermicompost and seaweed extract on Oenothera biennis seed production may be attributed to the release of nutrients from vermicompost into the soil.
 In addition, seaweed has a promotive effect on plants; it has been reported to be an enriched source for cytokinins, vitamins, enzymes, amino acids and minerals.
 It also releases CO2, which promotes better plant growth and increases net photosynthesis in plants.
-Karimi et al., (2011) reported that application of vermicompost significantly increased corn yield compared with control treatment.
+Karimi et al. (2011) reported that application of vermicompost significantly increased corn yield compared with control treatment.
 Furthermore, Amin et al. (2010) showed that vermicompost is a more effective organic fertilizer than other ones for increasing the grain yield of castor beans.